blahcat/blahcat.github.io/content/2018-03-11-fuzzing-arbitrary-functions-in-elf-binaries.md

 practice by trying to find real vulnerabilities.

-## Concrete example: finding CVE-2018-6789 ##
+# Concrete example: finding CVE-2018-6789

-What better way to illustrate this technique than with a concrete example: earlier this week, <a class="fa fa-twitter" href="https://twitter.com/mehqq_" target="_blank"> mehqq_</a> released [a great blog post about CVE-2018-6789](https://devco.re/blog/2018/03/06/exim-off-by-one-RCE-exploiting-CVE-2018-6789-en/) detailing the exploit steps for an off-by-one vulnerability she discovered in Exim.
+What better way to illustrate this technique than with a concrete example: earlier this week, {{ twitter(user="mehqq_") }} released [a great blog post about CVE-2018-6789](https://devco.re/blog/2018/03/06/exim-off-by-one-RCE-exploiting-CVE-2018-6789-en/) detailing the exploit steps for an off-by-one vulnerability she discovered in Exim.
 The issue was fixed in [cf3cd306062a08969c41a1cdd32c6855f1abecf1](https://github.com/Exim/exim/commit/cf3cd306062a08969c41a1cdd32c6855f1abecf1) and given the CVE 2018-6789.

 [Exim](https://github.com/Exim/exim) is a MTA which once compiled is a standalone binary.
 So AFL would be of little help (network service), but it is a perfect practice case for LIEF + LibFuzzer.

 We must compile Exim as PIE (usually done with setting `-fPIC` in CFLAGS and `-pie` in `LDFLAGS`).
-But we also need the [address sanitizer]() since without them, off-by-one overflow in the heap may go unoticed.
+But we also need the [address sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) since without them, off-by-one overflow in the heap may go unoticed.

 ### Compiling the target with ASAN & PIE ###